InfiniteLoopAlchemist/CritMatic/README.md

 ### NOTE:

-#### Some spells require a party to track the spell. because of wow.exe game optimization

 #### There is a short calibration period were you will see a lot of notifications at first, but it will quickly simmer down.

 ### Key Features: